jodie9779/Python-Portfolio/Varsity Code/LBG Extra Challenges/Cipher Error/README.md

 ## Brief Description
-This was the first challenge in the challenges set by LLoyds Banking Group.
+This was the first challenge in the challenges set by Lloyds Banking Group.
 It took me just over one hour to complete this challenge, and I got a score of 80%.
 I was really happy to see this score, as I did initially struggle figuring out how to go about this challenge.

 ## Challenge Description
 The cyber security team has detected an error in a cipher algorithm that generates secure keys.
 Without the keys, the bank will be unable to complete transactions safely and service will be negatively impacted.
 In order to keep the bank running smoothly, the cyber security team need to reconstruct the correct keys.
 The reconstruction process is complex, so the team breaks it down into smaller steps which can be tackled more easily.
 As part of this reconstruction process, the team have asked Clarisa to write a method that receives a key as a character string, and splits it into a comma delimited string based on a change of character.